homanchou/xr/book/08-Basic-User-Events-and-Avatar.md

       "position" => [Enum.random(-10..10), 0.1, Enum.random(-10..10)]
     })
 ```
-We'd like to re-use common component names since we'll have a suite of systems that are listening for particular component names.
-We also need to be able to somehow tag (aka label) this entity as a "spawn_point".
-Since the entity itself is just an id with no other information, all data is stored in some kind of component so we added a "spawn_point" tag just so we can find this entity later by one of its component names.
+Since the entity itself is just an id with no other information, all data is stored in some kind of component so we added a tag component just so we can find this entity later by one of its component names.

 The spawn_point for now is just a random point in 3D space between -10 and 10 on the x and z axis and slightly above y = 0 which is a common place to put the floor.
 We may change this later for multi-leveled rooms.

-In order to find a particular entity that has a particular component, or a particular component that matches a particular value let's define some additional helper functions in `rooms.ex`
+In order to find a particular entity that has a particular component, or a particular component that matches a particular value let's define some additional helper functions.
+These helper functions will come in handy later when we need to find the particular entity in the room that is the spawn_point, in order to get the position to assign to the user's location when the user first joins the room.

+Add these query helper functions to `rooms.ex`

 ```elixir
   def find_entities_having_component(room_id, component_name, component_value) do